 Listen to your Mother!
 Planet Earth — giver of life, bringer of destruction, our shelter and safety against the hard vacuum of space: she speaks!

 The gravity of Sun and Moon, the shifting continents, earthquakes, volcanoes, storms, meteors, and ocean waves all contribute to a powerful upwelling stream of acoustic and seismic energy, a chorus of deep sound from below.
-Occasionally violent, but usually inaudible to our ears and impalpable to touch, these restless vibrations shimmer across the entire planet, lifting and lowering, flexing and tilting the solid ground, influencing all of us who dwell here on the surface.
+Occasionally violent, but usually inaudible, invisible, and impalpable, these restless vibrations shimmer across the entire planet, lifting and lowering, flexing and tilting the solid ground, influencing all of us who dwell here on the surface.
 These invisible subterranean forces unite us all.

 The Earthsound Project aims to bring these hidden sounds of Earth into conscious awareness.
-Sensitive seismometers and microbarometers detect the Earth's deep inaudible signals, which are then digitally transposed into audible sound and relayed live to listeners around the world via the Internet and via broadcast radio.
+Sensitive seismometers and microbarometers detect the Earth's deep inaudible signals, which are then digitally transposed into audible sound and relayed live to listeners around the world via the Internet and broadcast radio.
 Over time, additional sensors will be brought online — seismic, atmospheric, and oceanic — further expanding the vocabulary and dialects of the deep.

 Questions & Answers